scoronado12/FXCalc/README.md

 Simple Calculator made with JavaFX

 # License
-GNU GPL v3, I do like software freedoms.
+GNU GPL v3 wherever applicable.

+You basically get everything used to make this here, go crazy with it.